aleksplast/HashTable/README.md

 Plot for this one:
 <img align="center"  src="https://github.com/aleksplast/HashTable/blob/main/lib/StrlenStat.png">
-Dispersion:

 Still not as good as we want.

-### Function, that returns sum of ASCII codes of the letters in the word.
+### Hash, that returns sum of ASCII codes of the letters in the word.
 ~~~C++
 unsigned int HashReturnSumASCII(const char* input)
 {